- Home

 Assessments of pugh's modification of childturcotte classification as prognostic indicator in liver cirrhotics: a cohort study

+By M. Y. AltaeeAbstract The purpose of this study was to validate Pugh's modification of the Child-Turcotte Classification (CTC) in the prediction of mortality in patients with liver cirrhosis.
 A cohort of 45 cirrhotics collected in Mosul Teaching Hospitals, Iraq, was followed for five years and deaths were recorded at twelve month intervals from the individual dates of diagnosis.
-Cohort analysis and estimation of Relative Risk measured the strength of the association between Pugh's classes and five year mortality.
-Life table analysis was used to compute the probability of survival or death in each year during the 5 year period.
+Cohort analysis and estimation of Relative Risk measured the strength of the associati Read More

 -